Klus3kk/django_ecommerce/README.md

 # E-Commerce Sales

 A future e-commerce platform built with **Django**.
-This project demonstrates key concepts such as database management, REST APIs, and handling realistic sales data.
+This project will contain concepts such as database management, REST APIs, and handling sales data.